-\end{lemma} \begin{proof} It is easy to see that the right hand side is contained in the left hand side.
-Note that there is a natural surjective homomorphism so the group $W_m+Z_m$ is compact, hence closed in $G$.
-Let $g$ be an element in the left hand side.
-Then for any $n$ there exist elements $w_m\in W_m$ and $z_m\in Z_m$ such that $g=w_m+z_m$.
-Recall that in point-set topology we have a theorem which states that first countable and compact implies sequentially compact, meaning that every sequence has a convergent subsequence.
-Thus after relabeling if necessary, we may assume that both $\{w_m\}_m$ and $\{z_m\}_m$ are convergent, and the Hausdorff property guarantees that the limit point is well defined.
-One sees easily that $\lim z_m=0,$ and therefore:
+where $\overline{X}$ means the topological closure of $X$ in $\mathcal G$, for any $X\subseteq \mathcal G$. \end{lemma} \begin{proof} It is easy to see that the right hand side is contained in the left hand side.
+Let $g$ be an element on the left hand side of the equality in the statement.
+For every $m$ there exist elements $w_m\in W_m$ and $z_m\in Z_m$ such that $g=w_m+z_m$.
+Recall that first countable and compact implies sequentially compact, meaning that every sequence has a convergent subsequence.
+Thus after relabeling if necessary, we may assume that both $\{w_m\}_m$ and $\{z_m\}_m$ are convergent, and the Hausdorff property guarantees that the limit points are well defined.
+Since $\lim z_m=0,$ we have:

-This settles the proof. \end{proof} We remark that if we drop the closeness hypothesis on $W_m$ but assume a weaker condition that $W_m+Z_m$ is closed, a similar result holds: